ncatlab/nlab-content/pages/5/9/9/4/4995/content.md

 +-- {: .un_remark}
 ###### Remark

-This is _essentially_ verbatim the short exact sequence familiar from the traditional definition of [[ordinary differential cohomology]] only up to the following slight nuances in notation:
+This is essentially the short exact sequence whose form is familiar from the traditional definition of [[ordinary differential cohomology]] only up to the following slight nuances in notation:

 1. The cohomology groups of the short exact sequence above denote the groups obtained in the given [[(∞,1)-topos]] $\mathbf{H}$, not in [[Top]].
 Notably for $\mathbf{H} = $ [[?LieGrpd]] and $|X| \in Top$ the geometric realization of a paracompact manifold $X$, we have that $H^1(X,U(1))$ above is $H^2_{sing}({|X|},\mathbb{Z})$ and not $H^1_{sing}({|X|},U(1))$.